 For business owners, the best American Express miles card is the Delta SkyMiles® Platinum Business American Express Card.
-It gives similar rewards with the Amex Delta Platinum; 60,000 miles, 5,000 Medallion Qualification Miles and $100 statement credit for spending $3,000 in the first 3 months.
-The Amex Delta Platinum Business Credit Card comes with a $250 annual fee and you need good to get it.
+It gives similar rewards with the Amex Delta Platinum; 60,000 miles and 5,000 Medallion Qualification Miles after spending $3,000 in the first 3 months.
+The Amex Delta Platinum Business Credit Card comes with a $250 annual fee and you need good credit to get it.

 All current American Express miles cards are co-branded with Delta.
 As such, they all give at least 2 miles per $1 on Delta purchases, and sometimes offer bonus points in other spending categories.
 All but the Delta SkyMiles® Blue American Express Card offer priority boarding and a free checked bag for at least the cardholder (sometimes companions as well).

 But each card still has something different to bring to the table.
-For example, the Delta SkyMiles® Gold American Express Card offers $0 annual fee for the first year ($99 after) and has a nice initial bonus.
+For example, the Delta SkyMiles® Gold American Express Card offers $0 intro annual fee for the first year ($99 after) and has a nice initial bonus offer.
 The Delta SkyMiles® Reserve American Express Card ($550 annual fee) offers complimentary access to hundreds of Delta SkyClub and partner lounges worldwide.
-That’s an annual savings of $545.
 And the Blue Delta SkyMiles Credit Card offers a $0 annual fee, along with a bonus of 10,000 miles for spending $500 in the first 3 months.